 - your reasons for coming to the UK

 - how long you intend to stay here

-- whether you're likely to find work in the UK.
+- whether you're working in the UK or are likely to find work in the UK.

 The decision maker will also look at how much your life is based in the UK.
-This is known as your centre of interest.
 Things they will consider include whether: